 - 2.1 This report sets out the outturn forecast for the financial year informed by the Q3 budget monitoring.
 Members should note this is based on early outcomes from the budget monitoring work given the publication deadlines for Overview and Scrutiny Committee.
-A complete view on the Q3 monitoring position will be included in the updated report that Cabinet will consider at their meeting on 07 March 2024. - 2.2 Based on the budget monitoring exercise undertaken for Q2 and an assessment of the risks and uncertainties facing the Council, the outturn forecast was an adverse variation of £0.263m.
-Based on the initial monitoring undertaken to date, there is an improved position for Q3 which indicates a positive variation of £0.080m (a reduction in the variation of £0.343m).
+A complete view on the Q3 monitoring position will be included in the updated report that Cabinet will consider at their meeting on 07 March 2024. - 2.2 Overview and Scrutiny Committee considered an early draft of this report at their meeting on 27 February 2024. - 2.3 Based on the budget monitoring exercise undertaken for Q3 and an assessment of the risks and uncertainties facing the Council, the outturn forecast is a positive variation of £0.056m.
+This represents a much-improved position for the financial year and is a movement in the variation of £0.318m.